-Dissolution test was carried out using a USP type I apparatus (model TDT-08I, Electrolab, Mumbai, India) at 100 rpm and 37 °C for the first 2 h in 900 mL of simulated gastric fluid (0.1M HCl) and then continued in 900 mL of phosphate buffer (pH 7.4).
-Five ml of the dissolution fluid was withdrawn at regular time intervals during the studies and replaced with an equal volume of drug-free dissolution fluid to maintain sink conditions.
-The samples were suitably diluted with fresh dissolution fluid analyzed for release and drug spectrophotometrically at 237 nm.
+Dissolution test was carried out using a USP type I apparatus (model TDT-08I, Electrolab, Mumbai, India) at 100 rpm and 37 °C for the first 2 h in 900 mL of simulated gastric fluid (0.1M HCI) and immediately continued in 900 mL of phosphate buffer (pH 7.4).
+Five mI of the dissolution fluid was withdrawn at regular time intervals during the studies and replaced with an equal volume of drug-free dissolution fluid to maintain sink conditions.
+The samples were suitably diluted with fresh dissolution fluid and analyzed for drug release spectrophotometrically at 237 nm.